silviucpp/beanstalkd-consumer/README.md

     - If a job throws a `{bad_argument, Reason::any()}` exception, it is deleted (useful for malformed job payloads).
     - If a job throws a `reschedule_job` exception, it is moved back to the ready state to be retried by the consumer.
     - For any other exception, it remains in the buried state for manual review.
-- **Delete/Kick Operations**:All job for kick or delete operations are handled in a separate process and queued.
+- **Delete/Kick Operations**:All kick or delete operations are handled in a separate process and queued.
 If the connection to the server is lost, these operations are preserved and not discarded.

+In case you are using the server fork from [here][2] you can also reschedule the job after a certain number of seconds or using a backoff exponential algorithm (0, 1, 2, 3, 4 seconds) limited to a specific number of attempts.
+You can do this using:
+  - `beanstalkd_consumer:throw_reschedule_job/1`
+  - `beanstalkd_consumer:throw_reschedule_job_backoff/1`

 ## Quick start

 All consumers need to implement the `beanstalkd_consumer` behaviour.